sooparc/Todo_list/README.md

 - CSS3
 - Figma (Company logo on the login page)

-There are two pages: Login & Todo List
+## There are two pages: Login & Todo List

-I spent a day (Login page: about 3 hours & Todo list page: about 3 hours) to build this simple todo list app.

 **Login page**
 - Cors error & Form is validate onChage : 1 hour